-Here’s a short walkthrough how to export a Google Document with Paperpile citations to EndNote and Word.
+Here’s a short walkthrough on how to export a Google Document with Paperpile citations to EndNote and Word.

 Paperpile uses unique citation codes for the in-text citations and saves the code as field “Label” in the corresponding RIS file with the reference data.
 So step (7) is crucial to tell EndNote how to match the citations in the Word file with the references in the RIS file.